shader-park/shader-park-docs/docs/references-js/input/normal.md

 <iframe width="100%" height="450px" src="https://shaderpark.netlify.com/sculpture/-M26t9QYoo8dj087IQ40?example=true&embed=true" frameborder="0"></iframe>

 ### Description
-The normal vector to your object.
+The normal vector of the geometry.
+(The vector which points directly out the surface)

 Note: Only has an effect on color, cannot be used to influence geometry.